-In the third post of the memory series we briefly explained locality and why it is an important principle to keep in mind while developing a memory-intensive program.
-This new post is going inflatable obstacle course to be more concrete and explains what actually happens behind the scene in a very simple example.
+In the third post of the memory series, we briefly explained locality and why it is an important principle to keep in mind while developing a memory-intensive program.
+This new post is going to be more concrete and explains what actually happens behind the scene in a very simple example.

 This post is a follow-up to a recent interview with a (brilliant) candidate1.
-As a subsidiary question, we comprar castillo hinchable baratos presented him with the following two structure definitions:
+As a subsidiary question, we resented him with the following two structure definitions:

-The question was: what is the difference between aufblasbarer hindernisparcours these two structures, what are the pros and the cons of both of them?
-For the remaining of the article we will suppose we are working on an x86_64
+For the remaining of the article we will suppose we are working on an

 architecture.